DavidBK/shampoo/Node/Basics.md

 3. What is callback hell?
 4. How do you implement a job after "Parallel" execution?

+#### After "Parallel" execution - (Optional)

+We want to be able to run async operations after parallel execution is done.
+Lets say that after the `"5 result x"`, `"hi 5"`, `"hi 6"` we want to log `hi 7`.

+How do you implement a job after "Parallel" execution?

 #### Callbacks - Worth Knowing

 This topics are not covered in this chapter but is worth knowing: